tryscer/portfolio/flock/flock-music.md

 "Another bird joins the flock," says Kimberly.

 When he's finished, some other guy comes and takes the brush, turning towards his car.
 Somebody found a few more paintbrushes in his trunk and he puts them in the middle of the little clearing.
 Some more paint cans are found – candy-apple red, mint-green, midnight blue – and then some aerosol spray cans, too.
 One girl paints a striking image of a Tropical Turquoise heart melting over her front door.
 Someone transforms his '52 Bel Air into a rainbow.
 A group of young workmen are busy filling every surface – doors, windows, roof – on their little van with all the lyrics they could remember.
 They use paint, they use Magic Markers.
 They are humming the songs as they do that.
-I suddenly realize how filled with song that little carlit parking lot has become.
+I suddenly realize how filled with song that little car-lit parking lot has become.
 At that point I am hit by an image I will never forget: a flock of birds convening mid-flight, matching their speed, sharing their direction, and always changing, rearranging: a leader becoming a follower.
 A follower becoming a leader.

 I whisper to Cindy, "talk to him.
 Tell him.
 Tell him you'll be leaving either way".